 How to Renew Car Registration in Pennsylvania

 Renewing car registration in Pennsylvania is easier than one may think.
-PA drivers will have different car registration renewal options to choose from: online, in person and by mail.
+PA drivers can renew their car registration online, in person or by mail.
 Documents needed to renew vehicle registration will depend upon which method you choose to apply, but generally applicants will need to provide the following:

 - Proof of identity.